 (b) General notice shall be given of the contents of a plan prepared pursuant to subsection (a) of this section and approved by the Secretary, and any Indian who feels that he is unfairly treated in the proposed distribution of the property shall be given an opportunity to present his views and arguments for the consideration of the Secretary.
-After such consideration, the plan or a revision thereof shall be submitted for the approval of the adult Indians who will participate the distribution of the secretary and if the plan is a secretary and in the distribution of the secretary and in the plan is a secretary and in the secretary and in the secretary and in the secretary are secretary. pate in the distribution of the property, and if the plan is approved by a majority of such Indians who vote in a referendum called for that purpose by the Secretary the plan shall be carried out.
+After such consideration, the plan or a revision thereof shall be submitted for the approval of the adult Indians who will participate the distribution of the secretary and if the plan is a secretary and in the plan is a secretary. pate in the distribution of the property, and if the plan is approved by a majority of such Indians who vote in a referendum called for that purpose by the Secretary the plan shall be carried out.
 It is the intention of Congress that such plan shall be completed not more than three years after it is approved. than three years after it is approved.